jacobo-r/office-automation-feasibility-test/README.md

   Run with your Office Python (OpenOffice/LibreOffice python) so pyuno is available.
 """

-(Insert the full script contents here)
+(Insert the full script contents here.)

 ⸻